All Products

 autoCommit

-Enables or disables auto-commit for parameters.
+Enables or disables autocommit for parameters.
 Valid values:

-• true (default): Enables auto-commit.
+• true (default): Enables autocommit for parameters.

-• false: Disables auto-commit.
+• false: Disables autocommit for parameters.

 autoCommitSpecCompliant

-• true (default): Allows calls.
+• true (default): Allows `commit`/`rollback` method calls when autocommit is enabled.

 blobAsBytea